On Wednesdays we wear e-twing! Um. What’s e-twing? Educated TWeens on INstaGram. Join the movement!

-If you answered A, um… you’re probably wrong.
+If you answered A, well, I hate to be the one to break it to you but you’re probably wrong.

-And if you answered B… Congrats!
-You know a little bit about what your tween is doing online.
-So ahead and pat yourself on the back.
+And if you answered B… Congratulations!
+You seem to know a little bit about what your tween is doing online.
+So go ahead and pat yourself on the back.

-But know this: Your job is far from over.
-Because letting your child have an insta (you knew they called it that, right?) account without teaching them how to use it properly, is like buying your kid a car without teaching them how to drive.
+But only for a second.
+Because your job here is far from over that’s why.
+See, letting your child have an account on insta (you knew they called it that, right?) without teaching them how to use it properly is like buying your kid a car without teaching them how to drive.

 Or some other metaphor that’s a little less lame.
 Still.
 The point I’m trying to make here is an important one so just bear with me.